Skip to main content

 });

 Notice how this code uses the each function, a helper function defined in language-common but accessed from this job that is using language-http.
-Most adaptors import and export many functions from language-common.
+Most adaptors import many functions from language-common.

 Run openfn getPosts.js -a http -s tmp/state.json -o tmp/output.json